prince916/Apni-Dukan-E-Store/README.md

-# This is basically a E-commerce Billing Website.
+# This is basically a E-commerce Billing Website for Reatail Shops.

 # Here are some new Updates
 1. New Background